BitBlocks368/documentary-token-framework/README.md

 Most screen content does not make sufficent returns to repay the cost of production.

 ## Welcome
 Thanks for taking the time to vist our repo.
-This is the very biginning of a long arc of research that will aim to investigating using blockchain to produce screen content.
-The main idea of the project, is to allow content creators to have bigger buderts, to produce better stuff!
-If this project is successful, then old-tales will may make something, and other content creators will also be able to use the framework to make their own stuff.
+This is the very beginning of a long arc of research that will aim to investigating using blockchain to produce screen content.
+The main idea of the project, is to allow content creators to have bigger budgets to produce better stuff!
+If this project is successful, our NFT project old-tales may make something, and other content creators will also be able to use the framework to make their own stuff, with a budget.

 ## Cardano Catalyst F11 proposal
 ### Open-Source Audited Framework to Raise Funds for Documentary Production